- for JCPenney Users55

 If you are a shopper who does not pay off your balance in full each month, this card with its 26.99% APR is definitely not for you.
 If your credit history is just fair, but you shop at JCPenney and want to build credit, the JCPenney credit card may be an option as store-branded cards are typically much easier to secure that other credit cards.

 If you shop frequently at JCPenney, your credit history is good and you’re compelled to get the JCPenney credit card, you might consider adding a solid cashback card to your wallet.
-The Freedom Unlimited, for instance, offers a sign-up bonus and 1.5 percent cash back on every purchase you make.
+Capital One, for instance, offers two cashback cards with 15 months of 0% interest—the Quicksilver, and SavorOne, cards.
+With these cards, you can earn 1.5% cash back on every purchase you make.

 Need more info?
 Check out our frequently asked questions.
 If you have other questions, please click on “Ask Now” below.